 To implement directory based sharding, one must create and maintain a lookup table that uses a shard key to keep track of which shard holds which data.
-In a nutshell, a lookup table is a table that holds a static set of information about where specific data can be found.
+A lookup table is a table that holds a static set of information about where specific data can be found.
 The following diagram shows a simplistic example of directory based sharding:

 Here, the Delivery Zone column is defined as a shard key.
 Data from the shard key is written to the lookup table along with whatever shard each respective row should be written to.
-This is similar to range based sharding, but instead of determining which range the shard key's data falls into, each key is tied to its own specific shard.
-Directory based sharding is a good choice over range based sharding in cases where the shard key has a low cardinality and it doesn't make sense for a shard to store a range of keys.
-Note that it's also distinct from key based sharding in that it doesn't process the shard key through a hash function; it just checks the key against a lookup table to see where the data needs to be written.
+This is similar to range based sharding, but instead of determining which range the shard key’s data falls into, each key is tied to its own specific shard.
+Directory based sharding is a good choice over range based sharding in cases where the shard key has a low cardinality — meaning, it has a low number of possible values — and it doesn’t make sense for a shard to store a range of keys.
+Note that it’s also distinct from key based sharding in that it doesn’t process the shard key through a hash function; it just checks the key against a lookup table to see where the data needs to be written.